Tuesday, 15 July 2025

 Attendee Insights

-This panel discussion explores how major mining firms, investors and analysts assess new markets, and the key factors driving decision-making.
+This panel discussion explores how junior, mid-tier, and major mining companies, investors and analysts assess new markets, and the key factors driving decision-making.

 10:00 - 10:45